 Please note: In courses offered through other Departments students have not guaranteed enrollment priority, in accordance with Academic Regulation 2.5 (Access to Classes).
 Access to these courses may only be made available during the September Open Enrollment period, and then only if space permits.

 Courses with significant Italian content may be approved for inclusion in this degree program with permission of the Department of Languages, Literatures and Cultures

-If you decide to minor in Italian, you should be enrolling (upon completion of the two semesters of Introductory Italian) in ITLN 204/3.0 and ITLN 205/3.0.
+If you decide to Minor in Italian, you should enroll (upon completion of the two semesters of Introductory Italian) in ITLN 204/3.0 and ITLN 205/3.0.
 These courses will expand your grammatical knowledge and help you comprehend, evaluate, and apply the principles of the language to construct more complex sentences and phrases using a range of expressions and idioms, verbally and written.
 You will acquire an intermediate level in language proficiency.

 Courses at 300-level will expand your reading and writing skills in Italian.
-You are required to take two survey courses of Italian literature (ITLN 331/3.0 and ITLN 332/3.0), as well as can choose from upper level ITLN Option specialized topics courses including Pirandello's Theatre (ITLN 357/3.0), Dante (ITLN 415/3.0) or European Romanticism (ITLN 432/3.0).
-The upper level ITLN courses are taught in English concurrently with an LLCU course (of the same title, content and instructor) and students read the texts and hand in their assignments, tests and exams in Italian.
+You are required to take two survey courses of Italian literature (ITLN 331/3.0 and ITLN 332/3.0), and can choose from upper-level ITLN Option specialized topics courses including Pirandello's Theatre (ITLN 357/3.0), Dante (ITLN 415/3.0) or European Romanticism (ITLN 432/3.0).
+The upper-level ITLN courses are taught in English concurrently with an LLCU course (of the same title, content and instructor) and students read the texts and hand in their assignments, tests and exams in Italian.
 You can also choose courses with Italian content in other departments, including Art History, Film Studies or History.